10 Snakes That Rest On Incredibly Thin Branches

 Source: iNaturalist user Juan Cruzado Cortés – CC BY-SA 4.0

 Thornscrub vine snakes appear in areas with trees and dry scrubby bushes, never in big cities and urban areas.
-On a rocky hillside, the green vine snake would be lost and confused.
+On a rocky hillside, the thornscrub vine snake would be lost and confused.
 In the open ocean, they’d be flooded with sea salt and dehydrate within hours.
 But on tree branches, they’re the undisputed master.

 Thornscrub vine snakes (Oxybelis microphthalmus) prey on reptiles such as common spotted whiptails, which they’re capable of hunting on branches several metres above ground.
 Their body is exceptionally thin, one of the thinnest in Mexico relative to length.
 They’re nimble and agile, and all these features combine to grant them access to branches a rattlesnake couldn’t dream of crossing.